jersteth/festiticket/Readme.md

 * Basic UI to demonstrate the functioning smart contracts.
 No layouting, ugly popups,...
 * Not many error conditions have been implemented in UI.
 * Fixed 3 accounts in Ganache to preventing reimporting in Metamask.
 See docker-compose.yaml to add more.
-* abi's from truffle are copied to the dapp.
+* abi's from truffle are copied to the dapp in make_abi.sh at the end of truffle commands.
+* The URI's of the NFT's have not been used.
+In the ideal world, they point to a QR code in which ticket Id and owner address are both stored.
+To validate entry at the festival there would be a proof of ownership of the owner address required.

-Folder structure
+Folder structure:
 * festiticket: truffle suite, smartcontract
 * festiticket-dapp: UI
 * ganache_data: state from ganache.